This article can also be found in the Premium Editorial Download "Storage magazine: Tips for real-world disaster recovery planning."

 Mohawk Industries, Calhoun, GA, used to be one of those companies that allowed its remote sites to back up locally.
 A manufacturer of carpet and tile flooring, Mohawk has 500 locations in the United States--manufacturing facilities, distribution warehouses and retail locations.
 About a year ago, the company embarked on a project to replace outdated "green screen" terminals at its remote locations with Iomega NAS boxes to give them up-to-date file, print and software distribution capabilities.
 At the same time, says Leon Verriere, manager of systems engineering, Mohawk wanted to solve "the endless problem of people at the [remote] facilities not changing out the tapes."

-Mohawk's first stab at the problem involved Microsoft's Distributed File System (DFS), coupled
+Mohawk's first stab at the problem involved Microsoft's Distributed File System (DFS), coupled with

 To fix DFS' scalability limitations, Microsoft referred Mohawk to NuView, which makes a global namespace product called StorageX, built on top of DFS.
 StorageX had another unforeseen benefit, Verriere says: improved replication.
 "NuView's replication does what you expect it to do--with FRS, that's not the case."
 With reliable replication in place, Mohawk copies data nightly from its remote locations back to the data center.
 It has already removed tape drives from 65 locations.